-Specifies a local ``dynamic'' application-level port forwarding.
-This works by allocating a socket to listen to port on the local side, and whenever a connection is made to this port, the connection is forwarded over the secure channel.
+Specifies a local dynamic application-level port forwarding.
+This works by allocating a socket to listen to port on the local side, optionally bound to the specified bind_address.
+Whenever a connection is made to this port, the connection is forwarded over the secure channel.
 The application protocol is then used to determine where to connect to from the remote machine.
-Currently, the SOCKS4 protocol is supported and ssh acts as a SOCKS4 server.
-Only root can forward privileged ports.
+Currently, the SOCKS4 and SOCKS5 protocols are supported and ssh acts as a SOCKS server.
+Only a user with enough privileges can forward privileged ports.
 Dynamic port forwardings can also be specified in the configuration file.

 Sets the escape character for sessions with a pty (default: `~').
 The escape character is only recognized at the beginning of a line.
-The escape character followed by a dot (“.”) closes the connection.
-If followed by Control-z, the escape character suspends the connection.
+The escape character followed by a dot (.) closes the connection.
+If followed by CTRL-z, the escape character suspends the connection.
 If followed by itself, the escape character sends itself once.
-Setting the character to “none” disables any escapes and makes the session fully transparent.
+Setting the character to none disables any escapes and makes the session fully transparent.

 Requests ssh to go to background just before command execution.
 This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background.
 This implies the –n option.
 The recommended way to start X11 programs at a remote site is with something like ssh –f host xterm.

 Specifies an alternative per-user configuration file.
-If a configuration file is given on the command line, the system-wide configuration file, /etc/ssh_config, is ignored.
+If a configuration file is specified on the command line, the system-wide configuration file, /etc/ssh_config, is ignored.
 The default for the per-user configuration file is $HOME/.ssh/config.

 Allows remote hosts to connect to local forwarded ports.